Flight-Lab/View-Assist/View Assist Community Extras/VAX Volume Control/readme.md

 <summary>AirReceiver Setup:</summary>

 1) In AirReceiver settings, make sure both Airplay <sub>IOS Media Receiver</sub> and AirTunes Audio <sub>AirPort Express Speaker</sub> are selected.
 The media_player entity we want to use is only made when both of these are checked.
-(You do not need the other options selected for this but they will not harm anything if you choose to.
-I do, however, recommend unchecking them as they will create even more media player entities.
+(I recommend unchecking the other options as they will create even more media player entities.
 One even creates a media server.)

 3) Scroll down and select Advanced Settings.